winitzki/scall/tutorial/programming_dhall.md

 ```

 In the file `UseSimpleModule.dhall`, we use the types and the values exported from `SimpleModule.dhall`.
-The code will not compile unless all types match.
+The code will not compile unless all types match, including the imported values.

 Note that all fields of a Dhall record are always public.
 To make values in a Dhall module private, we simply do not put them into the final exported record.
-Values declared using `let x = ...` inside a Dhall module will not be exported automatically.
+Values declared using `let x = ...` inside a Dhall module will not be exported.

-In this example, the file `SimpleModule.dhall` defined the values `test` and `validate`.
+In the example just shown, the file `SimpleModule.dhall` defined the values `test` and `validate`.
 Those values are type-checked and computed inside the module but not exported.
 In this way, sanity checks or unit tests included within the module will be validated but will remain invisible to other modules.

 The Dhall import system implements strict limitations on what can be imported to ensure that users can prevent malicious code from being injected into a Dhall program.
-See [the documentation](https://docs.dhall-lang.org/discussions/Safety-guarantees.html) for more details.
+See [this documentation](https://docs.dhall-lang.org/discussions/Safety-guarantees.html) for more details.

 #### Frozen imports and caching